anaef/lua-linear/doc/Elementary.md

 > [!NOTE]
 > The random number generator used is optimized for statistical purposes, and is completely
-> unsuitable for cryptographic use cases.
+> unsuitable for security or cryptographic use cases.

 ## `linear.normal (n|x|X)`